sokoloowski/bobot-integration/README.md

 ## Nginx

-You need to add following lines to Your config:
+You need to add following lines to Your Nginx config:

 ```nginx
 location /path/to/bobot {